pcrov/JsonReader/readme.md

      *
      * @param string|resource $file URI or file handle.
      * @return void
+     * @throws InvalidArgumentException if a given resource is not a valid stream.
-     * @throws IOException if a given file handle is not readable.
+     * @throws IOException if a given stream resource is not readable.
      */
     public function open($file);